-Overall, 82.5% of delay compensation claims closed were approved by train operators during rail periods 8 to 10, up 4.5pp compared with the same rail periods in the previous year.
+Overall, 82.4% of delay compensation claims closed were approved by train operators during rail periods 8 to 10, unchanged (to one decimal place) compared with the same rail periods in the previous year.

-Merseyrail (up 24.5pp) had the largest percentage point increase in approval rate when compared with the same rail periods in the previous year.
-Heathrow Express (down 52.4pp) had the largest percentage point decrease in approval rate.
+Merseyrail (up 14.7pp) had the largest percentage point increase in approval rate when compared with the same rail periods in the previous year.
+Grand Central introduced an automated system from 10 November 2024.
+This generated claims relating to the provision of further information.
+The percentage of claims approved fell by 30.7 percentage points compared with the same rail periods the previous year.

-Figure 3.1 Thirteen operators reported an increase in approval rates compared with the previous year
+Figure 3.1 Eleven operators reported an increase in approval rates compared with the previous year